 Throat cancer refers to cancer of the voice box, the vocal cords, and other parts of the throat, such as the tonsils.
 Throat cancer is relatively uncommon when compared to other cancers.
 The National Cancer Institute estimates less than 2 percent of adults will be diagnosed with a form of throat cancer in their lifetime.
 Men are two to three times more likely than women to develop throat cancer in their lifetime.
 As with many cancers, the risk of developing throat cancer increases with age, with most people being over the age of 65.

-Risk factors for throat cancer differ depending on where cancer grows in the throat.
-It’s important to keep in mind that lifestyle choices can affect your risk of developing throat cancer.
+Risk factors differ depending on where cancer grows in the throat.
+It’s important to keep in mind that lifestyle choices can affect your risk of developing cancer.

 Risk factors could include but are not limited to:

 - A diet low in fruits and vegetables.

 - The use of cigarettes, pipes, and cigars.

 - Having GERD may increase the risk depending on the frequency and severity of the acid reflux.

 - HPV Infection, also known as the Human papillomavirus infection, has been found to be responsible for the rising rates of throat cancer, in particular, oropharyngeal cancer.

 - Contracting the Epstein-Barr virus (EBV) increases the likelihood of developing.